World News in Brief: Deadly strikes in Sudan, Guterres calls for unity ahead of Ramadan

 Children in Gaza hold lanterns to celebrate the advent of Ramadan. (file)

-UN Secretary-General António Guterres has urged people worldwide to embrace the spirit of peace, compassion and solidarity as Muslims prepare to observe the holy month of Ramadan.
+Against the backdrop of these crises, UN Secretary-General António Guterres has urged the international community to embrace unity and compassion as Muslims around the world prepare to observe the holy month of Ramadan.

 “For Muslims around the world, the holy month of Ramadan is a sacred period of reflection and prayer.
 Ramadan also represents a noble vision of hope and peace.”
 Mr. Guterres said in a message ahead of the start on Tuesday.
+“May this Holy Month inspire us to work as one to build a more peaceful, generous and just world for all people,” he said.

 ‘The world is watching’: Guterres and Lula urge unity as COP30 talks near deadline